 Where are your Water Summits, and what’s the programming?

-Our Water Summits will be held in Detroit, Flint, Grand Rapids, and Traverse City throughout October.
+Our Water Summits will be held in Lansing and Grand Rapids in October.
 Each of these evening regional dialogues will provide the opportunity to hear from diverse experts and activists on a wide range of water topics, from PFAS to expanding our water industries to water affordability to infrastructure.

 A Citizen Sound Off will round out each event.
 This session will give attendees the opportunity to share their thoughts and have their ideas included in the Citizens Water Agenda.

 Do leaders actually listen to the Citizen Agendas?